getify/Functional-Light-JS/manuscript/ch2.md

 foo( 3, 4 );    // 2
 ```

-As of ES5 (and strict mode, specifically), `arguments` is considered by some to be sort-of-deprecated; many avoid using it if possible.
-In JS, we "never" break backwards-compatibility no matter how helpful that may be for future progress, so `arguments` will never be removed.
+As of ES5 (and strict mode, specifically), `arguments` is considered by some to be sort of deprecated; many avoid using it if possible.
+In JS, we "never" break backward compatibility no matter how helpful that may be for future progress, so `arguments` will never be removed.
 But it's now commonly suggested that you avoid using it whenever possible.

 However, I suggest that `arguments.length`, and only that, is OK to keep using for those cases where you need to care about the passed number of arguments.
 A future version of JS might possibly add a feature that offers the ability to determine the number of arguments passed without consulting `arguments.length`; if that happens, then we can fully drop usage of `arguments`!

 Be careful: **never** access arguments positionally, like `arguments[1]`.
 Stick to `arguments.length` only, and only if you must.

-Except... how will you access an argument that was passed in a position beyond the declared parameters?
-I'll answer that in a moment; but first, take a step back and ask yourself, "Why would I want to do that?".
+Except, how will you access an argument that was passed in a position beyond the declared parameters?
+I'll answer that in a moment; but first, take a step back and ask yourself, "Why would I want to do that?"
 Seriously.
 Think about that closely for a minute.

 It should be pretty rare that this occurs; it shouldn't be something you regularly expect or rely on when writing your functions.
 If you find yourself in such a scenario, spend an extra 20 minutes trying to design the interaction with that function in a different way.
 Name that extra argument even if it's exceptional.